Sagebox/Sagebox-rs/README.md

 Feedback from the Rust community will help guide which features they'd like to see with more priority, or features not listed:

-- Linux Implementation
+- **Linux Implementation**
   - A working Linux prototype is a high priority, with early builds targeted for 3–4 months after the initial release.
-- Powerful GPU Functions
+- **Powerful GPU Functions**
   - As shown above, GPU functions are already well underway, and will work with the same Sagebox philosophy of ease-of-use and scalability.
-- Designer Controls and Skins
+- **Designer Controls and Skins**
   - Sagebox includes a range of built-in controls (e.g., sliders, buttons, input boxes), and developers can create plug-in widgets.
   - Expanded custom-skin support and the ability to define fully custom controls are currently in progress.
-- Other Platforms.
+- **Other Platforms**
    - Sagebox is written as platform-agnostic kernel.
 Adding Android, macOS, and other platforms is a directional goal.
-- Fast, AVX image-processing functions
+- **Fast, AVX image-processing functions**
   - Sagebox originated from the Sagelight Editor, which was heavily optimized with AVX-level code.
 The plan is to bring many of those fast image-processing routines into Sagebox as general-purpose functions, or possibly as a separate interfacing library that may be released as open source.
   - Several of these functions are already used internally in Sagebox, and others produce compelling graphical examples — making it practical and worthwhile to expose them as standalone tools developers can use in their own projects.
-  - Educational
+- **Educational**
-    While Sagebox already works well in educational contexts, the plan is to expand on this with ready-to-use "lab spaces" and other specific widgets and procedural frameworks to make implementation of GUI-based graphics and controls in a way where they don't become a significant part of the code just for a small project.
+  - While Sagebox already works well in educational contexts, the plan is to expand on this with ready-to-use "lab spaces" and other specific widgets and procedural frameworks to make implementation of GUI-based graphics and controls in a way where they don't become a significant part of the code just for a small project.

 As Sagebox continues to grow, the developer community is invited to help shape its direction and contribute to making it even better.